SEC suspends referee in aftermath of controversial calls in Georgia vs. Auburn game

 The SEC has suspended referee Ken Williamson for the rest of the season following his crew's performance in Georgia's win over Auburn on Oct.
 11, ESPN reports.
 Williamson was the crew chief for that game, a 20-10 win for the Bulldogs, which featured a number of questionable calls.

 CBS Sports' John Talty reached out to the league for comment, but was told the SEC "does not comment on personnel matters".
-CBS Sports can confirm that Williamson did not officiate last week, but the rest of his assigned crew did -- and he is not expected to officiate another game for the rest of the season for the league.
+CBS Sports can confirm that Williamson did not officiate last week, but the rest of his assigned crew did -- and will not officiate another game for the rest of the season for the league.

 Williamson and his crew took center stage for all the wrong reasons in the Auburn vs. Georgia game.
 Late in the first half, with Auburn leading 10-0, quarterback Jackson Arnold appeared to score before the ball was knocked out of his hands on the goal line.
 However, officials ruled it a fumble on the field, and the call was upheld despite replay appearing to show Arnold breaking the plane with possession.